• Work with me

 As turned the corner, I watched as he settled down into his protective position – shell to the ground – right in the middle of oncoming traffic in the other direction.
 Wiser now, I slowly rolled past him as if he wasn’t there.
 Hoping I wouldn’t see him crushed on my return trip, I had a revelation.

-After all he was a huge turtle, not some tiny little thing out on his first independent stroll.
+After all he was a mature turtle, not some tiny little thing out on his first independent stroll.
 He had to have some skill to have made it this far in a residential neighborhood.
-Perhaps he wasn’t so helpless just because he was a turtle who lived near humans and their roads.
+Perhaps I had confused my concern with his need for rescue.
 Now who was rolling her eyes?

 I got to wondering about all the times my intent to be helpful may have actually diverted someone from their intended path.